Dynamics of generic 1-parameter perturbations of a vector field with a singular point of codimension k: Generic one-parameter unfoldings of vector fields

-Moreover, $A(\eps)=\tilde A(h(\eps))$ and $P_{\eps} = \tilde P_{h(\eps)}$ hold for $\eps$ near $0$. \end{theorem} \begin{proof} We use a method of infinite descent as in the proof of Theorem 3.5 in \cite{RT}.
+\begin{proof} We use a method of infinite descent as in the proof of Theorem~3.5 in \cite{RT}.
 Since the proof is completely similar, we will be brief on the details.
 Before starting the infinite descent, we must reduce the problem.